amnh-digital/hope-climate-ia/docs/controls.md

 ## Slider utility

-There is a very basic slider utility for debugging sliders.
-You can build this by running:
+All electron apps that use sliders (gamepad API) come with a very basic slider utility for debugging sliders.
+You can access this by pressing `cmd-or-ctrl+g`.
+You can then return to the app using `cmd-or-ctrl+r`.

+Alternatively you can build a stand-alone slider utility app like this:

 ```
 sudo npm run build:slider